Ochamberlai2/Final-Project/README.md

 Open the "Oliver - Chamberlain - final - project" file, navigate to assets -> artificial potential field pathfinding -> scenes.

 ## Important
+This project has a working release in the releases tab

 The build folder contains an executable for the project.
 Most debugging tools are unavailable in the executable because they depend on Unity's Gizmo system.

 ## Depenencies